by Collyn Rivers

 Reducing caravan sway (yaw) necessitates minimising its causes – and only then adding devices promoted as reducing it.
 This article shows why and how.

-Reducing caravan sway – identifying the causes
+Reducing caravan sway – practical ways that work

 Reducing caravan sway – tyres

 Caravan sway is primarily reduced by the frictional grip and part molecular grip of the tow vehicle’s rear tyres.
 Also, but to a lesser extent, that of the caravan‘s tyres.
 That grip is enhanced by stiffer tyre side-walls.
 It assists to use Light Truck tyres (also known as ‘C’ rated) for both tow vehicle and caravan.
 These tyres will cause a slightly harsher ride, but that’s a small price to pay for safety.

 The effect of a weight distributing hitch (WDH)

 A weight distributing hitch is an (optional) semi-flexible springy beam between caravan and tow vehicle.
 Its purpose is to restore some part of the imposed tow weight on the tow vehicle’s rear tyres – to its front tyres.

 While necessary where the caravan is heavier than the tow vehicle any WDH inherently reduces the tow vehicle’s ‘cornering power’.
 The amount by which it does so is related to its extent of adjustment.
 USA makers now advise correcting only 50% of the tow vehicle’s front end lift.
 That recommendation is also in the SAE Standard J2807.
 In practice, this usually corresponds to the front end of the caravan becoming about 50 mm (approx. two inches) lower.
 Ignore caravan forum ‘advice’ that the rig should be levelled.